 Sharing our Knowledge- Undergraduate Medical Education (UGME) and Beyond

-Department members were closely involved with the development and delivery of a new pain management course offered for the first time in 2015.
+Department members were also closely involved with the development and delivery of a new pain management course offered for the first time in 2015.